AY2425S1-DSA4262-gene-ius/Genomics-Project/README.md

 ### **OPTIONAL** - Setup Local Environment

-We strong encourage you to utilise a local environment for package installation before proceeding with the steps.
+We strongly encourage you to utilise a local environment for package installation before proceeding with the steps.

 Refer to the following links for possible setup of the local environment: